 Prioritising of conservation requirements is necessary to determine long-term preservation strategies.
 Decision making will take into account the needs of the user; condition of material and resource implications; the importance of material (See also Collection and Appraisal Policy) and expected level of use.

 The conservation studio at Gwent Archives provides up-to-date facilities to enable in-house treatment for all document types.
-The conservation process is undertaken by a Conservator.
-Conservation and repair of items will be to the standards specified in BS2971 Parts 1 and 2.
+These include:

 EXAMPLES OF THE CONSERVATION PROCESS